by Amy Medling, founder of PCOS Diva

 In my years of personal experience, training, research, and helping thousands of women overcome their most challenging symptoms, I have discovered certain commonalities.
 For most, the best diet for women with PCOS is a gluten-free, low dairy, and whole food diet.

-This is the diet I use for my PCOS Diva Jumpstart program and what my meal plans are based upon.
+This is the diet I use for my Discover Your PCOS Diva Jumpstart program, in my book Healing PCOS, and what my meal plans are based upon.
 It is best for women with Polycystic Ovarian Syndrome because it will decrease the symptoms of PCOS by eliminating inflammation and helping to regulate insulin.
 These two factors are the root cause of many of our worst symptoms including infertility, hirstuism, acne, and difficulty losing weight.

 Here is a bird’s eye view of popular diets: